EliriaT/small-cli-browser/README.md

 # small-cli-browser
 Laboratory work nr 2 for Web Programming course.
 CLI application that allows making HTTP requests from the terminal and to a default search engine.
+No HTTP client is used.
+HTTP requests are made and received only through TCP connection only

 ## Run the application